 SB TIP: For protein-based stains, you always want to start with COLD water because hot water can literally cook the stains like you cook an egg!

-LET’S TALK PRODUCTS
+LET’S TALK PRODUCTS TO GET OUT STAINS

 Okay, so we have covered the effectiveness of Dawn Dishwashing Soap, hydrogen peroxide, white vinegar, baking soda, lemon, and other natural household products.
 But here are a few more stain-fighting products that you should know about.